igorcruz91/igor_portfolio/README.md

 # Data Projects Portfolio

 Here are some of my data projects.
-I am constantly updating new projects or updating old ones.
+I am constantly uploading new projects or updating old ones.

 ### [Project 1: Prediction of the top scorer of the Brazilian football championship](https://github.com/igorcruz91/igor_portfolio/tree/main/Project%201%20Prediction%20of%20the%20top%20scorer%20of%20the%20Brazilian%20football%20championship)